Voting Rules for Accurate Democracy. Voting Systems. Rules Introduction. Political Quotations Quotes.

 Reciprocity.

-Be strong, look rich and successful — for as strength must control your weakness, strong people must control the weak.
+Be strong, look rich and successful — for as your strength must control your weakness, strong people must control the weak.

 Votes Rule, Democracy